Main Page Content

 Since then, he has run the Boston Marathon twice, and one year, competed with Lance Armstrong for over half the race.
 He has reached a new personal best of 2 hours and fifty-seven minutes.
 He has completed triathlons and a 50 mile ultra-marathon.
 And within the next few years, he is going to Athens to run the original Olympic marathon route.

 If it had all been a cakewalk, if he hadn't beaten the odds, Mike might not be where he is today — using what he’s learned to help others.
-During his time at The College at Brockport, he has taught swimming to students with special needs and helped them compete in the Empire Games.
+During his time at SUNY Brockport, he has taught swimming to students with special needs and helped them compete in the Empire Games.
 He is working on his Teaching Certification in Adapted PE — teaching phys ed to the physically and developmentally disabled.
 This summer, he will intern as an athletic director at a Connecticut boarding school, and will start student teaching next year.

 He also is interested in becoming a motivational speaker and has made presentations to the College on motivation and adventure challenge.
 His favorite quote is from the long-distance runner, Steve Prefontaine: “To give anything less than your best is to sacrifice the gift.”
 Although Mike has a high degree of self-motivation, he says he couldn't do his best without the support of friends, family and especially, his professors.
 “I am in contact with my professors every day.
 And every day, they drive me to do my best.
 Because of them, I have yet to fail,” Mike says.